LeHaine/ggo2022/game-idea.md

 	- Add abilities:
 		- Dash: to dodge enemies and quickly get to enemies
 		- Soul drain: drain the soul of an enemy which instantly kills them
-		- Banish: select & "banish" (kill) a bunch of enemies
+		- Hands of Death: select & pull down enemies which instantly kill.
-		- Combo attacks on main attack
+		- Combo attacks on main attack?

 #### Hero